Rebecca Rimmington

 Rebecca Rimmington (born 14 January 1983 in Grantham, England) is an English sportsperson, a competitive cyclist and former tandem pilot for blind and visually impaired riders.

+Early life

+Beckie Rimmington attended the National School, and briefly at KGGS.
+At Melton she attended John Ferneley College and Melton Upper School, gaining nine GCSEs.

+Career

 At the 2009 UCI World Para-cycling Road Cup in Bogogno, Italy, Rimmington piloted Lora Turnham to a bronze medal in the Tandem Road Race.

 As of 2018, Rimmington is a member of the Zwift Academy triathlon team and is set to compete in the 2018 Ironman World Championships in Hawaiʻi.